 Capitol City – Just two miles beyond the waterfall, the trail comes to the old mining camp of Capitol City.
 The town was founded in 1877 by George Lee, who believed his town was so ideal that it would become the capital of Colorado.
 Early on, the mining camp thrived, boasting several hotels, restaurants, saloons, smelters, a sawmill, post office, schoolhouse, several houses, and a population of 400.
 However, when the price of silver dropped in the 1890s, the mine and the town began to decline.
 Its post office closed in 1920.
 Today only the post office and a few other log buildings remain.

-Pike Snowden Cabin – About 3.5 miles east of Capitol City is the site of the Pike Snowden Cabin.
-Situated near the confluence of Henson and Nellie Creeks, Pike Snowden built the cabin in the late 1870s.
+Pike Snowden Cabin – About 3.5 miles east of Capitol City is the Pike Snowden Cabin site.
+Situated near Henson and Nellie Creeks’ confluence, Pike Snowden built the cabin in the late 1870s.
 A colorful character in local lore, Snowden lived here until about 1915 while exploring for lead and silver in the surrounding mountains.
 The bars on the windows are remnants of Snowden’s fear of being shot in his sleep after winning a large sum in a poker game in Creede, Colorado.

-Henson and the Ute-Ulay Mines – About a mile and a half beyond the Snowden Cabin, the trail leads to the old mining town of Henson.
+Henson and the Ute-Ulay Mines – About a mile and a half beyond the Snowden Cabin, the trail leads to Henson’s old mining town.
 This was a rough and tumble town when the Ute-Ulay mine was operating between 1874 and 1903.
-At one point, the mine was one of the best-known silver and lead producers in Colorado and was largely responsible for the development of Lake City.
+At one point, the mine was one of the best-known silver and lead producers in Colorado and was largely responsible for Lake City’s development.
 The mines continued to produce on and off through the 1980s.
 There is nothing left of the old townsite, but there are numerous buildings associated with the mines.
 The Ute-Ulay Mine and Mill site are listed in the National Register of Historic Places.

 Hard Tack Mine – Just about a mile east of Henson is the Hard Tack Mine.
 Here, was once a town called Treasure City that operated from the 1890s until 1930, supported by the Hidden Treasure and Hard Tack Mines.
 Today, the Hard Tack Mine and Museum offers daily tours between June and September.
 The road continues to nearby Lake City.

 Lake City – The county seat of Hinsdale County, Lake City got its start after rich mineral deposits were discovered in the area.
 It quickly became a supply center for the prospectors and miners and was incorporated in 1873.
 The town boomed in 1874 after the discovery of the Golden Fleece Mine south of the community.
 In its early days, the town boomed and boasted as many as 3,000 people.
 Today, it is a quiet community of about 375 people that primarily cater to the many tourists that come for a wide range of outdoor recreation opportunities.
-From Lake City, follow CO-149/Gunnison Ave for 2.5 miles and turn right onto County Road 30, which is the route of the Alpine Loop.
+From Lake City, follow CO-149/Gunnison Ave for 2.5 miles and turn right onto County Road 30, the Alpine Loop route.

 Lakeshore & the Golden Fleece Mine – The Golden Fleece Mine was located in the San Juan Mountains about four miles south of Lake City, Colorado, and a half a mile west of the north end of Lake San Cristobal.
 The mining camp of Lakeshore was located at the northern end of the lake.
 Today, several summer cabins occupy the area where the camp once stood.
 Tailings can be seen on the eastern slopes of the mountains to the west of the lake.